 The call is open for applications in all fields.
 The Research Council emphasises ensuring a balanced portfolio of supported projects across sectors and disciplines.

 The call is open to all topics, but we would like the applicant to link their application to one or more of the industries and markets listed below.
 Remember to tick the topics/markets that are relevant to the application in the application form.

 Requirements for this application type

-All the templates for attachments are available for download at the end of the call for proposals.
-NOTE: The templates will be published in February 2022.
+Use the designated templates for all mandatory attachments.
+They are available for download at the end of the call.

-- Letters of intent and letters of interest from potential customers, industrial partners or other project partners.
+- Letters of intent from potential customers, industry partners or other project partners.